The Ultimate SEO and Digital Marketing Resource Network

 Step 12: Choose Whether or Not to Sign Up for Google Ads

-Google Ads is a pay-per-click (PPC) advertising system that can boost traffic to your website and increase customer calls.
-Using a professional service to make the most of your advertising budget and money with a PPC service can help you better target your audience.
+Then, Google will ask if you want to claim a $500 Google Ads credit.
+Google Ads is a pay-per-click (PPC) system that can boost traffic to your website and increase customer calls.
+Keep in mind that using a professional agency with a PPC service can help you make the most of your digital marketing budget and also help you better target your audience.

 Take Control of Business Google Listing

-Updated from Google My Business to Google Business Profile
+Updated From Google My Business to Google Business Profile

 Google My Business (GMB) transformed into Google Business Profile in November of 2021 with a simple update and new name.
 Google Business Profile is still a free tool that helps small businesses and larger businesses have greater control over their presence and image among Google’s local listings.